 The appearance of the girl in the green dress (theorised by some to be Su-yeon, and is most likely the girl under the sink, due to the fact that they seem to be wearing the same dress) during the "girl under the sink" scene could be considered this, as she initially appears behind Eun-ju for a few seconds before the shot changes.

-Ghostly Chill: Used to great effect when Eun-ju enters Su-yeon's old room towards the end of the film.
+Ghostly Chill: Used to great effect when Eun-ju enters Su-yeon's bedroom towards the end of the film.

 Kick the Dog: Eun-ju's treatment of Su-yeon, both real and imagined.